zgjhust/codefinder/README.md

 # codefinder
 A sina SAE app used to query the explanation of mvs(db2,cics) messages and codes.
-##Installation
+## Installation
 1. Download related IBM redbook to directory _original_, convert pdf to txt format and make some changes.
-2. run script _format_all.sh_in directory _scripts_.
+2. Convert the redbooks to json format,run the following script:
+`scripts/format_all.sh`
-3. use pip to install dependent python package.
+3. Install dependent python package:
+`pip install -r requirements.txt`
-4. deploy the project to sae.
+4. Deploy the project to sae.Refer to the [sae official site](http://www.sinacloud.com/doc/sae/python/index.html)for details about deploying apps.